Pallasgreen GAA: Location

 The club is situated in the parish of Pallasgreen/Templebraden and is a member of the East Board of Limerick GAA.
 The club is centred on the villages of Pallasgreen, Old Pallas, Nicker and Barna.
 The parish is roughly 22 km southeast of Limerick City and just 8 km from the border with County Tipperary.
 Neighbouring clubs are Kilteely/Dromkeen, Caherline, Caherconlish, Cappamore, Doon, Oola and Knockane.
 Knockane is the other GAA club situated in the southern half of the parish around the townlands of Knockane, Garrydoolis, Templebraden, Ballyneety and Sarsfield's Rock.
 Knockane fields Junior B hurling and football teams and has no underage structure.
 All juveniles therefore play with Pallasgreen and anyone living in the Knockane area can still play with Pallasgreen under the parish rule.

 History

-The club was founded in 1887 in an area where Gaelic games were very strong well before the foundation of the GAA in 1884.
+The club was founded in 1887 in an area where Gaelic games had been played since before the foundation of the GAA in 1884.
 A Pallasgreen team beat Abbeyfeale in a tournament final at Corcanree.
 They competed in tournaments at various locations in County Limerick and many from the parish played with Knockane which had already been founded in 1884.
-The club was formed as 'New Pallas Milesians' and its founding chairman was William Kennedy.
-During those early years Pallas, Knockane and Oola were all quite strong and players often interchanged between clubs.
-In 1898 Pallas contested their only County Senior Football Championship where they were easily defeated by the Commercials.
-Glory however did come in 1911 when they beat South Liberties in the County Intermediate Football Championship final.
+The club was formed as 'New Pallas Milesians'.
+During those early years, Pallas, Knockane and Oola were all strong and players often interchanged between clubs.
+In 1898, Pallas contested their only Limerick Senior Football Championship where they were defeated by the Commercials.
+However, in 1911 they beat South Liberties in the County Intermediate Football Championship final.
 The club almost solely played football up to 1914 when a junior hurling team was formed.
-That team tasted success the following year when they won the County Junior Hurling Championship beating Granagh in the final.
+That team won the County Junior Hurling Championship the following year, beating Granagh in the final.